djangocon/2024.djangocon.us/src/_content/posts/our-new-djangocon-website.md

     url: /assets/img/blog/durham-doodles.jpg
     alt: "End of our Opportunity Grants is coming up!"

-title: "Our New DjangoCon 2024 Brand and Website"
+title: "Our New DjangoCon US 2024 Brand and Website"
 ---